If you want an experienced and dedicated specialist, look no further than Eye Care of Delaware. Click to learn more.

 Welcome to clear vision at Eye Care of Delaware, LLC and the Cataract and Laser Center, LLC, Delaware’s first independent surgical facility exclusively dedicated to eye care.
-Jeffrey Boyd, M.D., and Paul Mitchell, O.D., along with the rest of the knowledgeable and courteous staff, are dedicated to delivering the highest level of medical care that exceeds the expectations of our patients through cataract treatments and cataract surgery..
+Jeffrey Boyd, M.D., and Paul Mitchell, O.D., along with the rest of the knowledgeable and courteous staff, are dedicated to delivering the highest level of medical care that exceeds the expectations of our patients through cataract treatments and cataract surgery.

 LASIK is corrective surgery to a very delicate part of the eye.
 Millions of people have had LASIK surgery to correct their vision and experienced great success.
 In LASIK treatments, an eye surgeon makes an incision (with either a laser or a blade) into the cornea to create a flap of tissue in order to carefully reshape the layers of the cornea to repair imperfections in curvature that lead to distorted vision.
-If you have questions about cataract treatments, give us a call.
+If you have questions about LASIK, give us a call.

 Glaucoma is a disease of the eye that affects the optic nerve and is a common cause of blindness.
 Elevated eye pressure can block fluids from circulating normally through the eye causing nerve damage.
 There are two types of glaucoma: open-angle and closed-angle.
 Vision that is lost from glaucoma cannot be restored, but early detection and treatment can help save your sight.

-Age-Related Macular Degeneration (AMD) is a chronic eye disease that may affect one or both eyes and causes central vision loss.
+Macular Degeneration is a chronic eye disease that may affect one or both eyes and causes central vision loss.
 It is the leading cause of blindness after age 50.
 While side vision remains clear, the central, sharp vision is affected by either dry or wet macular degeneration.

-The retina is the light sensitive tissue lining the back of the eye and essential for creating the image that is transferred to the brain.
+The retina is the light sensitive tissue lining the back of the eye and is essential for creating the image that is transferred to the brain.
 Light rays are focused onto the retina through our cornea, pupil, and lens.
 The retina converts the light rays into impulses that travel through the optic nerve to our brain, where they are interpreted as the images we see.
 If the retina begins to pull or tear away from its support tissue, it can allow fluids to seep underneath the retina, leading to detachment.
 The retina does not work when it is detached.
 A retinal detachment is a very serious problem that can cause blindness unless it is treated.